Hafsa-mohamed-Ad3n/Syria_tel-Churn-Analysis/README.md

    - Introduce spending caps or usage notifications for customers who pay more especially during daytime & International calls to help manage expectations and reduce bill shock as these users are more likely to churn.

 ## Modeling

+- Objective
+    - The goal is to predict customer churn for SyriaTel using available customer data.
+This helps the company proactively retain customers likely to stop using the service.

+### Data Preparation
+- I encoded categorical variables (international plan, voice mail plan, churn).
+- I standardized features using StandardScaler.
+- To address the imbalanced (churn rate ~14%) datasets i have applied SMOTE (Synthetic Minority Oversampling Technique) on the training data to create a balanced training set.

+### Models used
+- Logistic Regression: Used as a baseline model.
+    - Accuracy: 72%
+    - High recall for churners (81%) but low precision (30%), indicating many false positives.

+- Random Forest Classifier: Performed significantly better with high accuracy and good recall for churners, making it suitable for deployment.
+    - Accuracy: 93%
+    - Churn Precision: 71%, Recall: 82%
+    - Confusion Matrix:
+         - 543 True Negatives
+         - 76 True Positives
+         - 31 False Positives (Type I errors)
+         - 17 False Negatives (Type II errors)